wdmnybcouncil/national-youth-bike-council/README.md

 ## Features of the App

 1. Responsive webpage
-2. A single page web app with mutliple views
+2. A single-page web app with multiple views
 3. Subtle animations on page scroll
-4. Custom designed components for blogs posts, dropdowns and pagination.
+4. Custom-designed components for blog posts, dropdowns, and pagination
-5. Content management by integrating the web app with Strapi, to give flexibility to modify all the data in the web app.
+5. Content management by integrating the web app with Strapi, to give the flexibility to modify all the data in the web app
+6. Images & videos hosted at Cloudinary for fast delivery via CDN
-6. Fully accessible and SEO optimized web app as per Google Lighthouse Report.
+7. Fully accessible and SEO optimized web app as per Google Lighthouse Report

 ## Demo